 For divorced or separated parents, the parent responsible for providing information on the FAFSA has changed:

 For dependent students, financial information was previously needed from the parent(s) the student had lived with the most in the last 12 months prior to completing the FAFSA.
 With the new FAFSA that has changed, now, financial information will be required from the parent(s) who provided the most financial support to the student in the previous 12 months prior to completing the FAFSA.
-If both parents provided equal support then the parent with the higher income must provide their information on the FAFSA.
+Therefore, the parent with the higher income must provide their information on the FAFSA.

 Incomplete forms expire after 45 days: